OpenWaterFoundation/owf-lib-viz-timeseries/README.md

 	and application code must understand how to render (draw) graphics.
 	3. Display properties may be configured as in (2).

-## Standard Graph Configuration Propewrties ##
+## Standard Graph Configuration Properties ##

 It is useful to configure time series graphs using standard configuration properties, regardless of the technology being used.
 The TSTool software developed by OWF provides advanced features for time series graphing as described in the [TSView Appendix](http://opencdss.state.co.us/tstool/latest/doc-user/appendix-tsview/tsview/).
-Work at the Open Water Foundation often uses the following approach:
+Work at the Open Water Foundation related to time series visualization often uses the following approach:

 1. Prototype the graph in TSTool:
 	1. Use TSTool features to access and process time series data.
 	2. After graphing the time series from the main interface, edit graph properties by right-clicking on the graph and saving to a time series product file.
 		1. Save as a legacy `*.tsp` file to use with TSTool.
-		2. Save as a JSON file to use with other tools such as web applications.
+		2. Save as a JSON file to use with other tools such as web applications (this approach is under development to support web application development).
 2. If necessary, convert the product description file to a template.
 	1. Replace specific identifiers with properties such as `${StationId}`.
 3. Use the time series product file for visualization in production tools.
 	1. Use the [`ProcessTSProduct`](http://opencdss.state.co.us/tstool/latest/doc-user/command-ref/ProcessTSProduct/ProcessTSProduct/) commmand) in TSTool to automate processing.
+	This will recognize properties and will replace `${Property}` strings.
 	2. Use the JSON file with web applications by mapping general configuration properties to the graphing tool used in the web application, typically using a function to map configuration properties.

-Configuration properties used by TSTool should be mapped to the specific tool by implementing a standard function, for example `translateConfigurationProps()`, which has the following functionality:
+Time series product configuration properties used by TSTool should be mapped to the specific tool by implementing a standard function, for example `translateConfigurationProperties()`, which has the following functionality:

 1. Able to handle TSTool JSON time series product configuration file.
-2. Able to handle the configuration properties for the specific tool, generally a dictionary.
+2. Able to handle the configuration properties for the specific tool, generally a dictionary of properties that is passed to the tool.
-3. Able to reset specific properties from TSTool properties to the tool's properties.
+3. Able to translate specific properties from TSTool time series product description to the tool's properties.
-4. Able translate property values containing `${PropertyName}` to an expanded property value.
+4. Able to translate property values containing `${PropertyName}` to an expanded property value.
 	1. For example, pass a specific station identifier as a list of dynamic properties that will be expanded.

-The TSTool [TSView Appendix](http://opencdss.state.co.us/tstool/latest/doc-user/appendix-tsview/tsview/) lists graph properties and is not repeated here.
+The TSTool [TSView Appendix](http://opencdss.state.co.us/tstool/latest/doc-user/appendix-tsview/tsview/) lists time series product properties and is not repeated here.
 Each charting tool that uses TSTool graph configuration files should implement a table such as the following in its documentation, to describe mapping and issues.
 If a charting package provides properties and features that are not supported by TSTool, then TSTool can be updated.
+It may not be necessary to handle all properties, especially if defaults such as fonts are reasonable.
 The following is an example of such a table.

-* `product` properties will only be used of a visualization supports multiple graphs on a "page", and correspond to the `product` element in JSON.
+* `product` properties will only be used if a visualization supports multiple graphs on a "page", and correspond to the `product` element in JSON (otherwise, focus on `graph` properties).
+For example, a product approach might be used if multiple graphs are organized in a grid.
 * `subproduct` properties correspond to a graph.
 * `data` properties correspond to time series for a graph.